predix-ui/predix-ui/_pages/develop/vis/multi-axis.md

 * `side`: which side of the chart the axis should go
 * `number`: an numerical order for each axis on that side

+You'll notice in the above configuration that we've defined two axes on the left and one on the right.
+These axes have the ability to be reordered by the end users.
+However, at this time, the number of axes on the left and right side will remain fixed.

 If you want multiple series to be on the same axis, just give them the same axis definition:

 ```json